yetanotherco/yet-another-bridge/README.md

 ## Ok, but how does it work?

 YAB is conformed primarily by 2 Smart Contracts, one Smart Contract on L1 ETH blockchain (called YABTransfer), and one Smart Contract on L2 Starknet blockchain (called Escrow).
+Another vital entity for YAB's functionality is the Market Maker (MM for short).

-Another vital entity for YAB's functionality is the Market Maker (MM for short)
+And, of course, the users.

 - To the user, the process is as follows: